 Structure of the NSC

-There are currently three ministerial sub-committees of the Council:
+There are currently 5 ministerial sub-committees of the Council that consider:

-- to consider threats, hazards, resilience and contingencies including a restricted group to consider intelligence matters
+- threats, hazards, resilience and contingencies including a restricted group to consider intelligence matters

 Their remit is to examine more specific national security areas in which a range of relevant departments participate.

 Additionally there are associated cross-government senior official groups that support and inform these ministerial level structures.
-Principal amongst these is the Permanent Secretaries Group chaired by the National Security Adviser, Sir Kim Darroch.
+Principal amongst these is the Permanent Secretaries Group chaired by the National Security Adviser, Sir Mark Lyall Grant.
 The National Security Adviser also acts as secretary to the NSC.

 Other Cabinet ministers attend as required (ie depending on what the Council is discussing).
-Similarly the Chief of the Defence Staff, Heads of Intelligence Agencies also attend when required.
+Similarly the Chief of the Defence Staff and Heads of Intelligence Agencies also attend when required.